 The consortia are:

-- Impurity consortium: chairs Hubertus Fischer (CH), Kumiko Goto-Azuma (JP), co-chair Helle Kjær (DK).
+- Impurity consortium: chairs Hubertus Fischer (CH), Kumiko Goto-Azuma (JP) and Helle Kjær (DK).

 - Gas consortium: chair Thomas Blunier (DK), co-chair Ed Brook (US).